kl-chiara/GRIN-Portal/README.md

 - Providing support in variant interpretation and classification
 - Visualizing data from the global GRIN registry
 - Linking researchers, clinicians and families

+## Project overview
+Currently, interpreting genetic testing results of individuals carrying pathogenic variants in *GRIN1, GRIN2A, GRIN2B* and *GRIN2D* remains challenging and predicting the clinical outcome is difficult.
+The GRIN Portal serves as a novel resource for the community to facilitate education, variant interpretation & research on GRIN genes and associated disorders.
+The framework is designed to connect various types of data at massive scale.
+We are looking for many more collaborators contributing to this project and encourage affected families and treating clinicians to participate in the GRIN Registry.

+## Functionalities
+- The tab “Basic Information” of the GRIN Portal provides an overview of the history and current state of GRIN-research, as well as clinical and genetic summaries from the GRIN registry of almost 600 participants.
+- The “Families” tab provides educational videos on GRIN genes and links to family organizations from all over the world.
+- The “Variant Analysis” tab provides tools to inform the user about GRIN-variants with genetic information, patient information from the GRIN Registry, and comparisons to molecular, clinical and genetic data stored within the GRIN Portal.
+The user may also download a report of the selected variant or assess multiple variants at the same time.
+- Under the “Research” tab, all molecular, genetic and clinical data is integrated and can be interactively explored through filtering and mapping on 2D protein sequences and 3D protein structures.
+Group level summary statistics on clinical and functional information are also available.

+## Availability
+Please access the GRIN Portal at https://grin-portal.broadinstitute.org/.

+## Contact
+The current version of the GRIN Portal has been developed by an international team of researchers and clinicians.
+Please address comments and questions about the GRIN Portal to: Chiara Klöckner - chiara.kloeckner@medizin.uni-leipzig.de; GRIN@medizin.uni-leipzig.de
+## Disclaimer
+We object to any commercial use and disclosure of data.
+The contents of this web project have been carefully checked and created to the best of our knowledge.
+But for the information presented is no claim to completeness, timeliness, quality and accuracy.
+No responsibility can be accepted for any damage caused by reliance on or use of the contents of this website.